 How does it compare to OnlyFans?

 It has identified a niche, and while charging more is a risky move, it may pay off if their planned promotion of profiles starts getting results.
+Plus the extra features are very handy, and they aren't available on OnlyFans (nor likely will they ever be).

 If you’re someone who doesn’t have an established social media following, and you want to start a platform where you can get direct traffic sent to you to help build up your fanbase, then Flirtback could be a good place to develop your profile.